 Review the causes of these more specific types of Bloody stool:

 Our database lists various combinations of symptoms associated with Bloody stool.
 Visit the Bloody stool: Symptom Checker, to add and remove symptoms and research your condition.

 Treatment plans for blood in the stool are individualized depending on the underlying disease, disorder or condition, the presence of coexisting diseases and complications, the age and medical history of the patient, and other factors.

-The prognosis for people with blood in the stool varies depending on the prognosis of the underlying disease, disorder or condition.
-Some of ...Bloody stool Treatments
+The prognosis for people with blood in the stool varies depending on the prognosis of the underlying disease, disorder or ...Bloody stool Treatments

 Review further information on Bloody stool Treatments.